- Home

 Tests on breast tissue

-If tests on the biopsy sample show that it is breast cancer, extra tests will be done to work out the features shown here and help plan treatment.
+If tests on the biopsy sample confirm you have breast cancer, extra tests on the biopsy sample will be done to understand more about the breast cancer and help plan treatment.
 The results will be included in the pathology report.

 Learn more about: